-- The household is the economic unit and usually involves a husband and wife - Poor farmers are largely in the informal sector - Poor farmers tend not to be included in official statistics; especially poor female farmers - We need to determine involvement in and control over sectors through our own primary research
+- Target is poor farmers 300,000 poor female and male farmers - The household is the economic unit and usually involves a husband and wife - Poor farmers are largely in the informal sector - Poor farmers tend not to be included in official statistics; especially poor female farmers - We need to determine involvement in and control over sectors through our own primary research

-Target Sub-Sector and Region: Catego rizing Gender of Sub-Sectors According to Three Parameters 1. % of women and men involved in the sector (raw number regardless of level of effort)
+Target Sub-Sector and Region:

+Categorizing Gender of Sub-Sectors According to Three Parameters

+- 1. % of women and men involved in the sector (raw number regardless of level of effort) - 2.
+Level of effort (LoE) of women and men in the sub-sector

+Activity Women in Men in Other Other Total = Explanation - provide

-Activity List each main activity e.g., weeding, planting, watering, sorting etc. Women in HH LoE 0-4 Men in HH LoE 0-4 Other Women LoE 0-4 Other Men LoE 0-4 Total = 4 Explanation - provide justification of the scoring for each activity.
-This needs to be evidence based (not secondary statistics but from subsector assessment).
-Actual seasonal work hours are preferred, but if not available, subjective information may be used.
+List each HH LoE HH LoE Women Men 4 justification of the scoring

+main 0-4 0-4 LoE A 4 for each activity.
+This

+activity e.g., 0 4 0 4 0-4 LoF needs to be evidence

+weeding, XX 0-4 based (not secondary

+planting, E.g. E a Mala statistics but from subwatering, Female E.g. Male Labor sector assessment).
+Actual

+sorting etc. Labor Laboi seasonal work hours are

+preferred, but if not

+A . available, subjective

+information may be used.

+00

 Total effort

-\Level of Effort is 0-4 where 0 is no effort, 4 is all the effort, 2 is equally shared, 1 and 3 are somewhere in between.
+^{}Level of Effort is 0-4 where 0 is no effort, 4 is all the effort, 2 is equally shared, 1 and 3 are somewhere in between.

-\\Other is someone outside the household and includes paid labour
+^{}Other is someone outside the household and includes paid labour